 No boredom, derision, or enthusiasm marked their faces.
-Their faces were blank, empty, unscripted as if each meeting were a biological process.
+Instead, their faces were blank, empty, unscripted; as if each meeting were a biological process.
 Automatic, like chewing.
 Yay.
 Clap.
 Swallow.
 Repeat.
-Perhaps keeping prices low required the sacrifice of a portion of our society.
+Perhaps keeping prices low requires the sacrifice of a portion of our society.
 Would the manager announce, “Newsflash!
 The war on prices was within measurable distance of its end!”

 Alas.
 Corporate America, you keep stores efficient and shopper-friendly.
-Team members, thank you for appeasing the dystopian commercial gods so I might shop quickly, cheaply, and at one place. .
+Team members, thank you for appeasing the dystopian commercial gods so I might shop quickly, cheaply, and in one place.

 *The Two Minute Hate is a term from George Orwell’s 1984.
 Citizens gather to rage at “enemies of the people.”
 This deifies Big Brother, and the ideals of collectivism, as well as to refocus anger at the own lack of choices in their lives.